 The new consumer version of the Oculus Rift has just been released and there’s been a lot of buzz about the new hybrid fresnel lenses and how they compare with those in the HTC Vive Pre.
-Incidentally, based on the reviews, these may be different from the lenses that I demoed at CES and apparently, the screen door effect is very minimal.
-Here’s a close-up of the new Rift lens and for comparison, the HTC Vive Pre lens, thanks to Mashable and Enterprise_NX-01 on Reddit.
+Based on the reviews, these may be different from the lenses that I demoed at CES and apparently, the screen door effect is very minimal.
+Here’s a close-up of the new Rift lens and for comparison, the HTC Vive Pre lens, thanks to Mashable and @yezzer on Twitter.

 HMD optics serve a purpose very similar to that of reading glasses, but with a much higher diopter value, since the display is much closer than normal reading distance.
 These are fast lenses, which would presumably have small radii of curvature.
 That limits the lens diameter and field of view (FOV), a problem for HMD lens designers such as myself, who aim to achieve monocular FOVs greater than 100 deg with reasonable eye relief.